3.1.3 Just For You

 |This is a major point.
 Consider the difference to brittle materials:|

-course) in any conceivable way to his hearts contents.
-But when you come into
+it, of course) in any conceivable way to his hearts contents.
+But when you come into possession

-possession of that glass, it behaves exactly as if all of that had not happened.
-It's
+of that glass, it behaves exactly as if all of that had

 Ductile materials obviously have a kind of "memory" where information about what has happened in the past is stored.
 This is rather weird, think about it!
 The corresponding "how?" question is obvious and doesn't need to be spelled out in detail.
 The answer to it will contain much of what you need to know about the art of sword making.
 That will exercise us quite a lot in what follows.